wrld3d/wrld-indoor-maps-api/PATHTUTORIAL.md

 ### Defining paths on a single level

-We’ll start by defining paths on floor 2 of Westport House, where the eeGeo offices are.
+We’ll start by defining paths on floor 2 of Westport House, where the WRLD offices are.

 Open QGIS and start a new project.
 Add the `westport-house-floor-2.geojson` file to the project, either by selecting Layer > Add Layer > Add Vector Layer… or by dragging and dropping the file into the main QGIS window area.